Zimmja/Makers-challenge-Bank/README.md

 2. Ran `npx eslint --init` and followed guidance in terminal
 3. Opened .eslintrc.js and added "node: true," to line 3

 I then completed the Makers self-reflection forms one-at-a-time, which led me to refine the design of the code, test suite and file structure.
+I also extracted formatting options from the Transaction class and established them as their own module.

 ## Technologies Used